 "O Valencia!" is based on a storyline you've probably come across before: two people fall in love, powerful forces make it difficult for them to be together, and their romance comes to a tragic end.

 This type of story is used so much it even has a name: "star-crossed lovers."
 We get that from a line in Shakespeare's Romeo and Juliet, which is the gold standard for tales like it.
 Romeo and Juliet has remained popular for more than four hundred years, so it's not surprising that other authors have tried their hands at revamping its ideas (you should also know that Shakespeare's play was itself a re-imagining of a Greek tale).
 Books like Emily Brontë's Wuthering Heights, Leo Tolstoy's Anna Karenina, and F. Scott Fitzgerald's The Great Gatsbyall deal with difficult loves ending very badly for at least one person involved.
-Edgar Allen Poe even gets in on the action with his poem "Annabel Lee," in which the speaker blames angels for killing his girlfriend out of their jealousy over a perfect earthly love.
+Edgar Allan Poe even gets in on the action with his poem "Annabel Lee," in which the speaker blames angels for killing his girlfriend out of their jealousy over a perfect earthly love.

 Does "O Valencia!" fall short of its timeless influences, or is it an admirable example of how contemporary culture can breathe new life into old stories?
 That one's for you to decide.